An Introduction to Light Bulbs: Decoding Electricians' Terminology

 FAQ Section:

-What is the most energy efficient type of bulb?
+What is the most efficient bulb?

-They are also the most efficient and long-lasting bulb.
+They are also the most energy efficient and long-lasting bulb.

 How often should I replace my bulbs for light?